keyeMyria/Singular/README.md

 *Player Select
 - Single player mode
-- Multi-player mode; and the # of players (from one to seven)  NOT WORKING!!!
+- Multi-player mode; and the # of players (from two to seven)  NOT WORKING!!!

 #Gameplay
 - Users are presented with a three second countdown modal